mathiasgerber/crnn_ctc/README.md

 CRNN with CTC-Loss
 ==============================

-Deep Learning Project with 2 neural networks, CNN-1D-LSTM-ctc/CNN-2D-LSTM-ctc, for handwritten text recognition
+Deep Learning Project with 2 neural networks, CNN-1D-LSTM-ctc/CNN-2D-LSTM-ctc, for handwritten text recognition.

 MD-LSTM Implementation is from https://github.com/philipperemy/tensorflow-multi-dimensional-lstm.

 The dataloader is from https://github.com/githubharald/SimpleHTR.

+Data used for training is the IAM-Words database.

+This project is done as part of my studies.

 Project Organization
 ------------